leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 Roll Control
 ------------

-To control the :term:`roll` of the Spline IK chain, the standard methods of rotating the bones in the chain along their local Y axes still apply.
+To control the :term:`Roll` of the Spline IK chain, the standard methods of rotating the bones in the chain along their local Y axes still apply.
 For example, start at the farthest bone and simply rotate the bones in the chain around their local Y axes to adjust the roll of the chain from that point onward.